The Department of Economics was established in 1882 and is as old as St. Joseph’s College

 who will be sensitive to the economic realities and become change agents for our developing

-social sciences.
+social sciences and I B.Sc course.
 These courses are designed from a social sciences perspective and are

 suitable for students who prefer to study the subject as part of a social sciences curriculum.